Top Menu

 • Arts and craft supplies

 To avoid problems, keep products in the containers they come in and use them exactly as the label says.
-Follow label directions or get medical help if you swallow, inhale or get them on your skin.
+Follow label directions or get medical help if you swallow or inhale them or get them on your skin.

 Environmental Protection Agency